Financial Aid Alert!

 - If a major does not require an emphasis, minor, or cluster, courses taken to complete those components will not be eligible for federal aid unless they can fill elective requirements.

 Are you in the right Program?

-You must have your Program officially declared by 11:59 pm MST the day before the semester begins.
+You must have your Program officially declared two weeks before the semester begins.